johnmath/johnmath.github.io_old/_posts/2022-02-13-double-descent-testbed.markdown

 #### Multilayer Perceptron

 The multilayer perceptron is made up of 3 layers, an input layer, a hidden layer, and an output layer (This type of model is sometimes referred to as a two-layer neural network).
 All three have variable size depending on the dataset that is being trained on.
-The input layer has $d = n \cdot m$ units where $n$ and $m$ are the dimensions of the input data, as the images are flattened before being passed through the network.
-The hidden layer has $h_{i}$ units, where $h_{i}$ is computed using a desired number of total parameters and the formula for total parameters in Figure 3.
-The output layer has $K$ units where $K$ is the number of output classes.
+The input layer has $$d = n \cdot m$$ units where $$n$$ and $$m$$ are the dimensions of the input data, as the images are flattened before being passed through the network.
+The hidden layer has $$h_{i}$$ units, where $$h_{i}$$ is computed using a desired number of total parameters and the formula for total parameters in Figure 3.
+The output layer has $$K$$ units where $$K$$ is the number of output classes.
 This model also has ReLU activation functions on both the input layer and hidden layer.

 <img src="media/param_counts_eq.png" alt="audit_params" width="400">